StemhubSmarthome/codesmine-docs-en/docs/smartcity/chapter4.md

 <HR>

 <H3>Goal:</H3>
-We need to setup the IFTTT Applet to control the Mircobit
+We need to setup the IFTTT Applet to control the Micro:bit

 <span id="subtitle" >Step 1: Create or login to IFTTT account</span><P>